Mystery walk-out in Hong Kong vote brings heavy defeat for Beijing

 The Legislative Council's 27 pro-democracy lawmakers had vowed to vote it down, while the remaining pro-Beijing lawmakers pledged to back it.

-Over several minutes on Thursday, however, what was expected to be a carefully choreographed vote unraveled.
+Over several minutes on Thursday, however, what was expected to be a carefully choreographed vote unravelled.

 As the chamber chime began sounding for members to deliberate before casting their ballots, pro-Beijing lawmaker Jeffrey Lam requested a 15-minute delay, a request that was rejected by council president Jasper Tsang.